weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 #### 2. DOM Element

-Let’s create another file in the same directory and call it `main.js`.
+Let’s create another file in the same directory as `index.html` and call it `main.js`.
 This is where all of the code that makes up our 3D render will be going.
 To target the container we just made in our `index.html` we need to call the container in our `main.js` file below.

 ```javascript
 const container = document.querySelector('#container')